dorteneum/chorthippus_alps/README.md

 The pictures of the grasshopper forewings used for the morphometric analyses can be found in the following public repository: [LINK](https://osf.io/mzy57/)

-Linked genomic data - NCBI SRA Accession number:
+Linked genomic data - NCBI SRA Accession number: BioProject PRJNA1271307
-BioProject PRJNA1271307
-BioSample Acc.
-SAMN48861008-SAMN48861213

 # Citation